 After the options have been set, the “Export” operation generates the Excel file, this can be opened directly from the export dialogue window.

 Users also have the option to save links as templates to be used in other projects.
 The template is saved as a *.xls file containing the fields that form the header of the table.

 Once changes have been made to the Excel spread sheet you will probably then want to link the excel file to Revit.
 This can be easily achieved by clicking the Import button will bring over the changes giving you control over how the link functions in your own environment.

 The Revit to Excel plugin is one of the many tools in the GRAITEC Advance PowerPack for Revit® 2017 which works on both Autodesk Revit 2016 and 2017.

-To find out more about this tool and others click on the button below to find out more and register for a webinar.
+To find out more about this tool and others click on the button below to request more information.